seebs/libbaggotry/ReadMe.txt

 		Items registered this way are processed, one per frame, in the order they were queued.
 The argument list is stored and passed in when the function is invoked.
-	Library.LibBaggotry.char_identifier(character, faction, shard)
-		yields "Shard/faction/Character", using provided values or
-		the current shard, faction, or character.
-	Library.LibBaggotry.char_identifier_p(string)
+	Library.LibBaggotry.known_char(string)
-		Determines whether string looks to be a valid char_identifier.
+		Indicates whether string is the name of a known character.
-		Returns nil or shard, faction, charname.
 	Library.LibBaggotry.rarity_color(rarity)
 		returns r, g, b
 	Library.LibBaggotry.merge_items(baggish)
-		Returns a merged list in which stacks of the same item are combined, with _charspec, _slotspec, etc. updated suitably.
+		Returns a merged list in which stacks of the same item are combined, with _character, _slotspec, etc. updated suitably.
 Keys will be item type, rather than slots.
 	Library.LibBaggotry.move_items(baggish, slotspec, replace_items)
 		Move items from baggish into slots described by slotspec.